lekoala/data-grid/readme.md

 ### Styling

-Data Grid inherits wherever possible from Bootstrap 5 styles.
+Data Grid inherits wherever possible from Bootstrap 5 styles (including dark mode support).

-You can also override the following variables.
+You can also override the following variables (see _core.scss).

 ```css
 data-grid {